dice-group/MST5/README.md

 `train.sh` is used to train with DeepSpeed (by default it uses `deepspeed/ds_config_zero2.json`, if you face CUDA out-of-memory issue, try reducing batch-size and/or switching to `deepspeed/ds_config_zero3.json`)

+**Note**: THe gradient accumulation is set to 4, which means that for each step the model sees 4x provided batch size.

 Please provide arguments in the following order to the training script:
 1. PORT : Port to be used by deepspeed